Are You Guilty of Circular Economy Greenwashing?

 The Burden Falls On Someone Else

 The responsibility for reclaiming materials is often pushed into the future.
-The building stands for decades and then someone else must figure out how to unbolt, clean, test and reuse the materials in a market that may not exist.
-By then, the original project team has moved on and the marketing claims are forgotten.
+The building stands for decades, and then someone else must figure out how to unbolt, clean, test, and reuse the materials in a market that may not exist.
+By then, the original project team has moved on, and the marketing claims are forgotten.

 What It Actually Takes

-Designing with reused materials NOW This must be the starting point.
+This must be the starting point.
 Work with suppliers who can source reclaimed materials and adapt the design to what is available.

-Recovery facilities as standard These already exist in some places but must become the norm.
-It must be easier and cheaper to reuse materials than to buy new.
+These already exist in some places but must become the norm.
+It should be easier and cheaper to reuse materials than to buy new.

-Take-back agreements and binding contracts Manufacturers and suppliers must commit to reclaiming products at end of life.
+Manufacturers and suppliers must commit to reclaiming products at the end of their life.
 Contracts must include obligations and penalties for failure.

-Policy measures Tax incentives for reuse and penalties for waste must push the industry to close the loop.
+Tax incentives for reuse and penalties for waste must push the industry to close the loop.

 It's not enough to say a building could be dismantled in the future.
 Circularity only counts if the loop is closed in practice.
 Where 'form follows availability'.
 Reuse what exists now and make recovery the norm.